rjlee/actual-auto-stack/README.md

 Environment variables

 - Each service loads two env files in this order:
-  - The shared stack file: `./.env` (defaults common to all services)
+  - The shared stack file: `./.env` (defaults common to all services; includes shared Actual connection and events settings)
   - The service-specific file in this folder: `./env/<service>.env` (overrides shared for that service)
   - Because the service-specific file is listed last, its values override the shared defaults when keys overlap.
 - Variables defined inline under `environment:` in `stack/docker-compose.yml` take precedence over values from any `env_file`.